Instructors

 After returning from Triple Crown I started A Good Dogs Life with my business partner Gail Hubbard.
 I really wanted to help people build solid relationships with their dogs in a positive way.
 I was also very interested in helping people with reactive dogs thanks to Sadie and my dog Razzle.
 I rescued Razzle (Austrian Cattle Dog) prior to going to Triple Crown and she ended up being reactive to other dogs.
 I had learned some about working with reactivity at Triple Crown but was driven to learn more.
 So I continued to learn by attending reactive dog workshops and reading many books about reactivity so I could help my dog and better help my clients with reactivity.
 It takes a lot of work to help a dog with reactivity and in many cases they are not 100 percent bomb proof.
 But it is worth all the work and you usually end up with an amazing relationship with your dog.
 I did agility with my reactive dog, Razzle, for 10 years without an incident.
 She taught me how to deal with reactivity and to love the sport of agility.
 I still really enjoy working with reactive dogs and if you need assistance I can help you in a private lesson.
 However, my passion now is training people and dogs to do agility for fun and for sport.

-I began learning agility 16 years ago.
-I have competed with dogs and taught agility for 14 years.
-I have participated in 4 national championships and achieved 2 Master Agility Championships with my Border Collie, Zinger.
-At this time I compete with three Master Level dogs, Border Collies Zinger and Wish, and papillon d’Art. d’Art is a young dog who qualified for his first nationals in 2017.
+I began learning agility 20 years ago.
+I have competed with dogs and taught agility for 19 years.
+I have participated in 4 national championships and achieved Master Agility Championships with my Border Collie, Zinger and 1 with papillon Dart, At this time I compete with two Master Level dogs, Border Collies Wish, and papillon d’Art and my young dog Zenyatta.

 I have trained with many different agility trainers and continue my education with facilitators, traveling and attending over 40 clinics and conferences over the years.
 As a member of the Association of Professional Dog Trainers, I strongly believe in continued education.
 I teach 10-12 classes a week.
 I love getting to know my students, and figuring out what handling and training techniques work best for the person and their dog.
-Dogs and handlers start in a puppy, then basic classes and then foundation agility.
+Dogs and handlers start in foundation agility it is very important that you take some basic classes prior to coming.
 Some dog parents come to me later in their training.
 I have classes for dogs and handlers at all different levels.
 I love watching the relationship between dog and human grow.
 I train only with positive reinforcement.
 It is essential that the dog loves training in a fun and stress free environment.

 1. Setting up a good communication system with your dog, so you can teach them what you desire.